The 250k vs 500k pots dilemma is one that often poses a challenge for guitar players.

 - An audio taper travels from zero to max in a logarithmic way, similar to the way the human ear works.
 This type of pot will cause the volume to seem to change the most right when it is almost all the way up.

-Guitars primarily use the linear taper pot, but there are some guitar players like to use the audio taper for their Tone Control pots.
+Guitars primarily use the linear taper pot, but some guitar players like to use the audio taper for their Tone Control pots.

 We hope this has been helpful in any 250k vs 500k pots dilemmas you might have been having.